 The main requirements for a Blue Card are that the applicant is holding a university degree and he/she is being offered a certain minimum salary.
 In exceptional cases, a visa can also be obtained with lower salaries.

 Sometimes an applicant is holding a recognised university degree from a foreign university and is also being offered a Germany employment contract in the field of studies, but does not reach the Blue Card salary levels.

-In many cases post graduate work (Doktorandenstelle) offers a typical case for the issuing of such a situation.
+In several cases, post graduate work (a PhD is an example) offers a typical case for the issuing of such a situation.

-In these case (but only after a case to case valuation) a special permit, which is a Blue Card equivalent, can be applied for.
+In these case (and only after evaluation) a special permit, which is a Blue Card equivalent, can be applied for.

 The following conditions have to be met: